avieros/DIC-GUI/README.md

 This is a very simple GUI for DiscImageCreator.
-Currently, it is non-functional, contains no safety-checks and is a WIP.
+Currently, it is kinda functional, contains no safety-checks and is a WIP.